nair0lf32/ctf-scripts/README.md

 - scripts are placed in subfolders corresponding to the challenge platform
 - if the script requires multiple files to work (crypto challs much) I add all that in a subfolder

+Also note that all scripts here are WORKING! those were used by me to solve the challenges, BUT some refining might be needed.
+By example for challenges that use http requests, you might need to change the headers or the cookies or the data sent in the request, as for security reasons should be different for each user.
+I don't always handle that!

 ## DISCLAIMER

 HUGE SPOILER ALERT!
 If you are playing the same CTFs or solving the same challenges you should make sure to solve them yourself (or at least try a lot)